antonmartinsson/antonmartinsson/README.md

 <br>

 Wait, that's not it?
 You're saying you don't care about development at all?
-Why not watch [my ten year old Youtube series](https://www.youtube.com/watch?v=a6tFNKJKxXY) where I walk to Mordor? 🌋 </br>No really, I'm serious.
+<br>Why not watch [my ten year old Youtube series](https://www.youtube.com/watch?v=a6tFNKJKxXY) where I walk to Mordor? 🌋 No really, I'm serious.

 Get in touch 👇
 <h3><a href="mailto:antonm@rtinsson.com" target="_blank">✉️</a> | <a href="https://twitter.com/ntonmartinsson" target="_blank">🕊</a> | <a href="https://www.linkedin.com/in/antonmartinsson" target="_blank">💼</a></h3>